 Then consider the following argument.

-Maybe you are a fast enough breeder, and long enough liver, that you'll care about your great grandchildren and theirs, instead of just grandchildren.
+Maybe you and your great grandchildren will live long enough that you'll care about your great grandchildren and theirs, instead of just grandchildren.
 Yet that is still only 6 generations into the future, not even the biblical 7, a couple of centuries or so at the most.
 So relax, quit worrying, eat dessert first....
 In particular, don't bother with predicting past the 2-century "care horizon," because there's little point to it.

 The 2-century care horizon is, thus, our last spoil sport of the prediction game.